What are Fringe Benefits?

 The following are some of the reasons why employers invest in fringe benefit programs:

-Companies lose billions of money when employees are unable to work due to work-related illnesses and injuries.
-It is because the employees will spend time seeking treatment when they would have been offering their skills and experience to the company.
+Companies lose money when employees are unable to work due to work-related illnesses and injuries.
+This is because the employees will spend time seeking treatment when they would have been offering their skills and experience to the company.
 Creating a safe working environment and providing fringe benefits such as gym membership, health insurance, and dental care coverage can improve their health and reduce sick leaves.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: